A model for framed configuration spaces of points: Background and recollections

 The configuration spaces of a manifold, even a compact one, are generally not compact.
 One way to fix this is through the Fulton--MacPherson--Axelrod--Singer compactification process.
 We will only give a quick account and refer to~\cite{FultonMacPherson1994,AxelrodSinger1994,Sinha2004,LambrechtsVolic2014} for more details.

 First, let us consider $M = \R^{n}$.
-We can first mod out the translations and the positive rescaling in $\Conf_{k}(\R^{n})$ to obtain the space $\Conf_{k}(\R^{n}) / \R^{n} \rtimes \R_{>0}$, which is a manifold of dimension $nk-n-1$ if $k \ge 2$ (otherwise it is reduced to a point).
-The Fulton--MacPherson compactification $\FM_{n}(k)$ is a stratified manifold whose interior is $\Conf_{k}(\R^{n}) / \R^{n} \rtimes \R_{> 0}$, and the inclusion is a homotopy equivalence.
+We can first mod out the translations and the positive rescaling in $\Conf_{k}(\R^{n})$ to obtain the space $\Conf_{k}(\R^{n}) / (\R^{n} \rtimes \R_{>0})$, which is a manifold of dimension $nk-n-1$ if $k \ge 2$ (and a singleton otherwise).
+The Fulton--MacPherson compactification $\FM_{n}(k)$ is a manifold with corners whose interior is $\Conf_{k}(\R^{n}) / \R^{n} \rtimes \R_{> 0}$, and the inclusion is a homotopy equivalence.
 The elements of $\FM_{n}(k)$ can be seen as configurations of $k$ points in $\R^{n}$, where the points are allowed to become ``infinitesimally close'' to each other.
 The collection $\FM_{n} = \{ \FM_{n}(k) \}_{k \ge 0}$ of all these spaces assembles to form a topological operad, the Fulton--MacPherson operad, obtained by considering ``insertion'' of infinitesimal configurations.
-The element obtained from the operadic composition in the picture below can be interpreted as follows: the points $1$, $5$ and $6$ are infinitesimally close, and so do the points $2$, $3$ and $4$.
+The element obtained from the operadic composition in the picture below can be interpreted as follows: the points $1$, $5$ and $6$ are infinitesimally close, and so are the points $2$, $3$ and $4$.
 Moreover, the distance between the points $2$ and $4$ is infinitesimally small compared to the distance between $2$ and $3$.